3. TOOLKIT DEMONSTRATION

 FFT

-Here the user needs to specify the vector name of the data to be analyzed, the units of sampling interval dt, the window type and size, as well as the number of sample frequencies to be plotted.
+Here the user needs to specify the vector name of the data to be analyzed, the value of the sampling interval dt, the window type and size, as well as the number of sample frequencies to be plotted.
 Default values can be specified by pressing Default button.
-If the sampling interval is not specified, it is set to unity.
+If the sampling interval is not specified, it is set to default value equal to 1.
 Results of BT-FFT analysis are stored in matrix with a name specified in Spectrum field.
 If results from several BT-FFT runs have been stored in different matrices, the parameters used in a particular BT-FFT analysis will be restored in GUI by simply selecting correspondent matrix from a Spectrum pop-up list.

 The Window type pull-down menu allows one to choose the shape of the windowing function to be applied in estimating the correlogram.
 The window shapes available are:

 As Press et al. (1989) have noted, the choice of window functions is usually not as important as the choice of Window Size.
 The Default button allows a default choice of window size and the number of sample frequencies.
-The latter is actually forced by the Toolkit to be equal to a power of 2, and the power densities at this number of evenly-spaced frequencies between 0 and the Nyquist frequency 0.5/dt are estimated, where dt is the sampling interval of the data entered by the user in the Sampling field.
+The latter is forced by the Toolkit to be equal to a power of 2, and evenly-spaced between 0 and the Nyquist frequency 0.5/dt, where dt is the sampling interval of the data entered by the user in the Sampling field.
 Thus, the units of the abscissa on all plots are cycles per sampling interval, over the range 0 to 0.5/dt.

 The smaller the window size, the more independent samples are obtained for estimation purposes and therefore the smaller will be the variance of the spectral estimate.
 However, the smaller the window size, the lower the spectral resolution of the estimate will be.
 Note that the spectral resolution is independent of the number of sample frequencies.
 Robustness of results to changes in window type and length is the simplest test of their validity.